 Solid and liquid synthetic media

-Among the four test fungi (I. fumosorosea, M. anisopliae, B. bassiana and L. lecanii) examined for crude metabolite production capability on three each of solid (PDA, CDA and SMYA) and liquid synthetic (PDB, CDB and SMYB) media only B. bassiana differentiated media statistically, while others didn’t (Table 1).
+Among the four test fungi (I. fumosorosea, M. anisopliae, B. bassiana and L. lecanii) examined for crude metabolite production capability on three each of solid (PDA, CDA and SMYA) and liquid synthetic (PDB, CDB and SMYB) media only B. bassiana differentiated media statistically (Table 1).
 For better growth and development of EPF, broth media is more congenial than the agar media.
 It is mainly due to the area availability at bottom/below the surface area, spores and mycelia can penetrate in to the media and can grow which may be difficult or not possible with agar media.
 Potato provides (18%) carbohydrates (starch) (Dhaliwal, 2007) which boosts up the growth and development of EPF.
 Sabourad’s malt yeast has malt extract which supplies around 90-93% of carbohydrate besides peptone and yeast extract.
 These may be attributed for higher metabolite yields with PDB and SMYB.
 Maltose (70%) and peptone were reported as the best carbon and nitrogen sources, respectively along with amino acid b-alanine for the production of destruxins by M. anisopliae (Liu et al., 2002).
 Among the different carbon/nitrogen proportions, higher concentrations of peptone (>60%) in liquid media favours the toxin production (Wang et al., 2004).
 Keppanan et al. (2019) recovered high yield of metabolite from L. lecanii on CDB culture.
 Most of the researchers have reported that, many EPF produce a wide range of metabolites under submerged or liquid culture or anaerobic conditions (Shah et al., 2005; Safavi et al., 2007; Khachatourians and Qazi, 2008).
 Metabolite production by EPF are reported in M. anisopliae (Chen et al., 1995; Wang et al., 2004), L. lecanii (Ravindran et al., 2018) and Chrysosporium lobatum (Mohanty and Prakash, 2009).

 Cereal grains